-The Supervisor is responsible for notifying the Board of unsatisfactory performance of a Trainee as soon as practical.
-This can occur at any time and does not need to wait until formal assessments at the mid and end of rotation.

-Should a Trainee present as being in difficulty or should unsatisfactory performance be identified, the Supervisor(s) will schedule a meeting with the Trainee as soon as possible following the identification of the performance deficiency.
+- i.
+The Supervisor is responsible for notifying the NZBPRS of unsatisfactory performance of a Trainee as soon as practical.
+This can occur at any time and does not need to wait until formal assessments at the mid and end of rotation. - ii.
+Should a Trainee present as being in difficulty or should unsatisfactory performance be identified, the Supervisor(s) will schedule a meeting with the Trainee as soon as possible following the identification of the performance deficiency. - iii.
 The Supervisor(s) will appropriately and constructively counsel the Trainee.
 If this meeting does not resolve the concern of underperformance, performance management will be initiated.
 The action taken will depend on if underperformance is identified during rotation or at the end of the rotation.

-4.6.1 Unsatisfactory Performance During a Rotation
+4.6.1 Unsatisfactory Performance during a Rotation

-If the meeting (referred to in Section 4.6) occurs during the rotation, a performance review meeting will be held within 10 working days of the initial meeting.
+- i.
+If the PPA meeting (referred to in Section 4.6 (ii)) occurs during the rotation, a performance review meeting will be held within 10 working days of the initial meeting.
 Areas of underperformance are to be discussed, a PPA form completed and a Learning Action Plan (LAP) developed.
-Both the PPA form and LAP are to be signed by both parties.

-The Trainee is responsible for forwarding the completed PPA form and Learning Action Plan to the NZAPS Training Manager within one week of the meeting.
+Both the PPA form and LAP are to be signed by both parties. - ii.
+The Trainee is responsible for forwarding the completed PPA form and LAP to the NZAPS Training Manager within one week of the meeting.